Create New Possibilities

 • moodiness that makes all of the above snowball

-Mental and behavioral issues that can develop are on top of more ordinary challenges of growing up.
-As a parent, it can make you feel powerless and exhausted.
+Emotional and behavioral issues are on top of more ordinary challenges of growing up.
+All of it can leave you feelng powerless and exhausted.

-Prism Art Therapy is here to help your child identify and build on strengths so life at home is calmer, you and your kid enjoy time together, and they feel more at ease with who they are.
+Prism Art Therapy can help you identify and build on strengths so life is calmer and more satisfying, and you feel at ease with who you are.

 Lee Ann Thill, art therapist